openshift-psap/specfem-client/documentation/specfem_blog.md

 Building the Solver Image
 -------------------------

-The second phase of Specfem build consists in building the solver, which will perform the actual simulation.
+The second phase of Specfem build consists of building the solver, which will perform the actual simulation.
 However, the solver image cannot be constructed as simply as other images, as it requires an input file from the mesher phase: `values_from_mesher.h`.
 In the